2023 Solar Incentives Guide for Moraine, IL - Tax Credits & Rebates

 How can I learn if I qualify for different solar incentives?

-It's a smart idea to get in touch with your local Moraine solar installer for a better understanding of which incentives your project may qualify for.
-Usually, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, such as those provided by the Illinois government, might have additional requirements.
+It's a good idea to talk to your local Moraine solar installer for a better understanding of which incentives your project may qualify for.
+Typically, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those offered by the government of Illinois, may have other requirements.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.